Welcome to another week of Dear Duolingo, an advice column just for language learners. Catch up on past installments here.

 Languages around the world vary in the number and kinds of sounds they have, and whether they have tones!
 Chinese has fewer consonants and vowels than English does (for example, there is no “v” sound in Chinese), so there are fewer ways to combine sounds into unique words.
 That's where tones come in!
 Tone allows Chinese to more than quadruple the number of words that speakers can make using the same number of vowels and consonants.

 Chinese isn’t the only language that uses tones, either!
-A large number of sub-Saharan African, Asian, and indiginous American languages do as well.
+A large number of sub-Saharan African, Asian, and indigenous American languages do as well.
 And the number of tones in a language can vary—it’s not unusual for a tone language to have 5-6 tones, and Wobé, spoken on the Ivory Coast of Africa, may have as many as 14!

 How can I practice Chinese tones?